 - Firstly pre-heat your oven to 200C (390F)

-- Now add the drained lentils (make sure no excess liquid), 2 crushed garlic, 2 tablespoon gravy powder, 1 tablespoon tomato puree, 2 teaspoon dijon mustard, large sprig of rosemary and thyme finely chopped and mix
+- Now add the drained lentils (make sure no excess liquid), 2 crushed garlic, 2 tbsp gravy powder, 1 tbsp tomato puree, 2 tsp dijon mustard, large sprig of rosemary and thyme finely chopped and mix

 - Cook together for a couple minutes, then take off the heat and allow to cool for 5-10 minutes